Dummiesman/angel-file-formats/Midtown Madness 2/BAI.md

 A BAI-file is built up in three sections.
 One section describes the routes, or roads, that are available for pedestrians and ambient traffic.
-One section describes the blocks where roads intersect and where pedestrians and ambient traffic are presented with a choice to select which road to take next.
+One section describes the rooms where roads intersect and where pedestrians and ambient traffic are presented with a choice to select which road to take next.
 The last part of the BAI-file controls what roads are active for computations of pedestrians and ambient